 Quick Start

-CoCube combines the reactive cell and expression model from spreadsheets, event-driven interactivity from web pages, and the visual workflow of vector graphics design tools into a single system.
-It makes it easy to create, share, and collaborate on interactive tools like reactive diagrams, knowledge management systems, and more.
+CoCube combines reactive cells and expressions from spreadsheets, event-driven interactivity from web pages, and the visual workflow of a vector graphics design tool into a single system.
+It allows you to create, share, and collaborate on interactive local or collaborative tools like reactive diagrams, knowledge management systems, and more.

 What is a component?

-Components are the collaborative, composable visual tools you create with CoCube.
-Like a spreadsheet, all data in a component exists in reactive cells.
+Components are composable visual elements you can combine, use, and create with CoCube.
+Like a spreadsheet, all attributes of a component exists in reactive cells.
 However, unlike a spreadsheet, a component is not displayed as a grid.
 Instead, the cells it contains define how it looks and behaves.

 The following is a very simple component.

-This component appears as a green (default color) square (default shape) with a width and height of 100.
+This component appears as a non-interactive green (default color) square (default shape) with a width and height of 100.
 Width and Height are the names of the two cells defining this component.
-As you will see, any cell can be defined as a value or as an expression, allowing you to easily create dynamic behavior.
+As you will see, any cell can be defined as a value or as a spreadsheet-like expression, allowing you to easily create dynamic behavior.

 Cells